 My husband suggested we go out for some retail therapy.
 After all, doesn’t a bit of retail therapy make everyone happy?
 Wrong.
 It made me miserable.
 The clothes I normally bought didn’t fit me right anymore.
 I struggled to find the right things that looked good on me.
 I felt like the whole world was looking at me and judging me.
 I gave up.
 My husband decided that the emotional effects of mastectomy were getting out of hand and it was time I got some professional help.

-A year after counselling I was finally able to look into the mirror and love me for me.
-I realised that my mastectomy wasn’t something to be ashamed of.
-It’s a constant reminder that I was brave enough to beat cancer.Although I wish I had believed in prevention being better than cure; I’m glad I stand here today stronger than ever and help women like me who are going through the same thing.
+A year after counseling I was finally able to look into the mirror and love me for me.
+I realized that my mastectomy wasn’t something to be ashamed of.
+It’s a constant reminder that I was brave enough to beat cancer.Although I wish I had believed in prevention, being better than cure; I’m glad I stand here today stronger than ever and help women like me who are going through the same thing.

 Here are a few tips to help you with post mastectomy trauma:

 The emotional effects of mastectomy can have a negative impact on your sex life.
 Because of surgery, you may feel less sensation in your breast and nipple.
 You may not be sure as to how your partner reacts.